Arts Education Programs for People with Disabilities

 teacher holding elephant puppet for a child

 The Berklee Institute for Accessible Arts Education is deeply committed to providing educational opportunities in the arts for all learners.
-Our highly trained instructors tailor their teaching to meet each individual student where they are in a safe and welcoming environment.
+Our highly trained instructors tailor their teaching to meet each individual participant where they are in a safe and welcoming environment.

-Program NameStudent Age RangeArt FormBrief Summary
+Program NameParticipant Age RangeArt FormBrief Summary

 Private Music Lessons(Opens in a new window)